A direct controlled-phase gate between microwave photons

-In this study, we drive the coupler with a strong microwave tone to activate the cross-Kerr interaction.
-When operating in the Raman regime, the coupler is never physically populated.
-This, to first order, circumvents the imperfections caused directly by its decoherence mechanisms.
-Nevertheless, we observe a substantial reduction of the oscillator decoherences as a function of drive strength and detuning to the resonance condition described in the main text.
+In this work, we drive the coupler with a strong microwave tone to activate the cross-Kerr interaction.
+When operating in the Raman regime, the coupler is never physically populated, thereby mitigating errors arising directly from its decoherence mechanisms.
+Nevertheless, we observe a substantial reduction of the oscillator coherences as a function of both the drive strength and the detuning from the resonance condition described in the main text.
 To quantify the cavity properties under this strong drive, we characterize the driven single-photon lifetime of the oscillators by loading a photon in Alice (Bob) and replacing the delay time by a strong off-resonant drive applied to the coupler.
 We observe a degradation of $T_1$ times from 700–900$\,\mu$s (800–1000$\,\mu$s) to $\sim$\,210\,$\mu$s ($\sim$\,390\,$\mu$s).
-The dephasing time of the oscillators was characterized via a Ramsey experiment where Alice (Bob) is initialized in a superposition $\frac{|0\rangle + |1\rangle}{\sqrt{2}}$ and the delay time is replaced with a strong off-resonant drive.
+The dephasing time of the oscillators was characterized via a Ramsey experiment where Alice (Bob) is initialized in a superposition $(|0\rangle + |1\rangle)/\sqrt{2}$ and the delay time is replaced with a strong off-resonant drive.
 We observe a reduction in the oscillator $T_2^*$ times from 500–600$\,\mu$s (700–900$\,\mu$s) to $\sim$\,40\,$\mu$s ($\sim$\,60\,$\mu$s).